trento-project/wanda/guides/specification.md

 ## Values

-Values are basically named variables that may evaluate differently based on the execution context and are used with Facts for _Contextual_ [Expectations](#expectations) Evaluation.
+Values are named variables that may evaluate differently based on the execution context and are used with Facts for _Contextual_ [Expectations](#expectations) Evaluation.

 > When contextual expectations is not needed, there's the following options available:
 > - use [**hardcoded**](#hardcoded-values) values